Oceanpayment/Magento-V1.x.x/README.md

 <ol>
     <li>Overwrite the downloaded file to the root directory of the magento website.
       <ul>
-        <li>Overwrite the downloaded file to the root directory of the Magento website and copy the “op_creditcard” folder to the template path in use by the website.
+        <li>Overwrite the downloaded file to the root directory of the Magento website and copy the “op_alipay” folder to the template path in use by the website.
 For example, app\design\frontend\template-name-in-use-by-the-website\ default\template\op_creditcard.
         </li>
         <li>The “images” folder also needs to be copied to the template path in use.
 For example, skin\frontend\template-name-in-use\default\images.
         </li>